Kaatrin Mozhi

-Kaatrin Mozhi is a 2018 Indian Tamil-language comedy drama film written and directed by Radha Mohan, starring Jyothika, Vidharth and Lakshmi Manchu.
+Kaatrin Mozhi is a 2018 Indian Tamil-language comedy drama film directed by Radha Mohan, starring Jyothika, Vidharth and Lakshmi Manchu.
 A remake of the Hindi-language film Tumhari Sulu (2017), it narrates the story of an ambitious housewife who becomes a radio jockey for a late-night relationship advice show.
 The film was released in theatres on 16 November 2018.
 Its title was taken from a song from Mozhi (2007), also directed by Radha Mohan and starring Jyothika.

 Plot

 Vijayalakshmi Balakrishnan, nicknamed Vijji, is a middle-class housewife living in Chromepet with her family.
 Vijji enjoys her life to the fullest with her husband Balakrishnan and an 11-year-old son, named Siddharth "Siddhu".
 She dreams of being a working woman, but since she could not complete her high school she cannot think of any white collar jobs.
 Her elder twin sisters are always critical of her educational credentials and frequently mock her failed business ideas.
 Vijji is fond of participating in and winning any and every contest around her, be it a singing competition, an athletic event or a simple lemon and spoon race.
 Her husband, Balu works as a manager in a tailoring firm, which is quite a frustrating job since everyone apart from him is over the age of sixty, including the owners.
 Most of them are either unresponsive or unreasonable.
 On top of it, the firm now is taken over by the grandson of the owner, who is very rude and treats him with disdain.
 Balu bears all this for his family.
 Siddhu is constantly teased by a set of students, who have expensive items like a PlayStation gaming console, etc., in school.

 One fine day, Vijji wins a contest hosted by her favourite radio station.
 She receives a call from Anjali, the top RJ of the radio station.
 On the call, Anjali makes her sing.
 Vijji sings a retro song, which everyone at the radio station finds funny.
 Next day she goes to the Radio station to collect her prize.
 There she sees a poster of auditions for the position of a RJ.
 She is very excited and feels that this is the job she is waiting for.
 She insists on filling the form, which the receptionist refuses on some pretext or the other.
 Coincidentally, RJ Anjali walks in and feels that she must give her a shot.